Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

   0px 15px 24px rgba(0, 110, 129, 0.08);
 ">
     ✦✧
-<p class="mono-space small">[0:00] Camera turns on, showing a graffiti-tagged chain-link fence.
-Dawn light filters through fog.</p>
+<p class="mono-space small">[0:00] Camera turns on, showing a graffiti-tagged chain-link fence in the light of a flashlight.
+Dawn is visible on the horizon.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> Alright, we're here.
 This is DataVault-7, one of the mega-facilities that powered the AI boom.
 Cost something like 8 billion dollars to build back in 2027.
 Been abandoned for… what, three years now?
 Since the crash.</p>

-<p class="mono-space small">Camera pans across a massive brutalist concrete structure, windows dark, parking lot overgrown with weeds.</p>
+<p class="mono-space small">The camera pans across a massive concrete structure, windows dark, parking lot overgrown with weeds.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> Let's see if we can get inside.
 Fucking hell, this is massive.</p>

 <hr>

-<p class="mono-space small">[2:15] Camera shakes as explorer climbs through a broken loading dock door.
-Interior is dim, emergency lights still faintly glowing red.</p>
+<p class="mono-space small">[2:15] Camera shakes as the operator climbs through a broken loading dock door.
+The interior is dim, emergency lights still faintly glowing red.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> Jesus.
 Okay, we're in.
 You can still hear the hum.
 Some of the backup systems are still running on solar… I think?.
 Just... concrete and pallets. <span class="mono-space small">[kicks at debris]</span> Some old packaging materials.
 Cable spools.</p>